buremba/universql/README.md

 # Use Cases

-* Smart caching for your Snowflake queries, reducing the compute costs.
-UniverSQL optimize the query and re-uses the cache across multiple runs, better than Snowflake's [result cache](https://docs.snowflake.com/en/user-guide/querying-persisted-results).
+* Run your Snowflake ETL workloads on cloud or local compute without changing your code.
+UniverSQL automatically converts your Snowflake SQL to DuckDB SQL so you can save money without making changes.
 * Query local files without any need to upload them to Snowflake for prototyping and only upload them when you want to publish data on cloud.
-* Utilize your hardware for running queries faster on small datasets and run queries on your data even when you don't have internet connectivity.
 * Use DuckDB warehouse for managed and on-premise Polaris Catalog.
 If you pass a Polaris account (`--account` parameter), UniverSQL will use embedded DuckDB as local warehouse.

 # Getting Started